THE FUTURE OF HOUSING IS HERE

 Design Excellence

-2444 Eglinton seeks to create a new design standard for mixed-income housing, while lowering operating costs for residents.
-It will enhance community amenities, connections to the existing local green network, and transit infrastructure while making significant public realm improvements.
+2444 Eglinton aims to create a new design standard for mixed-income housing, one that delivers well-designed homes while lowering operating costs for residents.
+It will bring new community spaces, better connections to the nearby parks, improve access to transit, while making significant upgrades to surrounding public areas.

 THE FIRST